What to know before shopping for guaranteed issue life insurance

 But what if you’re older, living on a limited fixed income and with health conditions that would prevent you from qualifying for traditional life insurance?
 Let’s take a look at how much Colonial Penn’s guaranteed life insurance would cost a 75-year-old couple:

-The selling points of guaranteed life insurance specifically target those who are elderly, in poor health, and living on a limited income.
-It’s easy for Colonial Penn and other insurance companies to target them: give us money and we’ll make sure there’s enough to bury you, and maybe even give your grandkids a small inheritance.
+The selling points of guaranteed life insurance specifically target those who are elderly, in poor health and living on a limited income.
+Guaranteed issue life insurance is more costly, but at least there will be enough money to bury you and maybe even give your kids or grandkids a small inheritance.

 If you’re over 50 but haven’t retired yet, it may make more sense to funnel money into your retirement accounts than it does to buy guaranteed life insurance.
 Put aside $84 every month and you’ll have enough cash to cover your final expenses in ten years.